One (1) Diastasis Rehab Splint®

 “I owe my abdominal and upper body strength immediately after having my daughter to Julie Tupler’s Mummy Tummy program.
 Thank you.”- Sherry Stringfield , actress, ER

 IMPORTANT SHIPPING INFORMATION

 On all orders, there is a 8 hour delay from the time you place your order to the time your order reaches our fulfillment house.
 Once it reaches our fulfillment house and is shipped you will receive a tracking number from our fulfillment house.
-Our fulfillment house ships up to 3 pm each day Monday through Friday.
+Our fulfillment house ships up to 3 pm EST each day Monday through Friday.
 To get your package out the fastest, please place your orders before 2 pm so that it can be shipped the next day.
-Orders placed after 3 pm will be shipped the following day.
+Orders placed after 3 pm will be shipped the following BUSINESS DAY.

 We do not ship to P.O boxes or APO or FPO addresses.
 We do not ship to countries that have a Trained Professional.
 If you have a problem getting products from that Trained Professional please let us know.
-Please check the Trainers in Your Area Page to buy from a Trained Professional close to you as you will save money on shipping.
+Please check the Trainers in Your Area Page to buy from a Trained Professional close to you as you will save money on the shipping.